 What Vegetables Are Included This Vegetable Soup

-I basically went for a doctored up version.
+I basically went for a doctored up store-bought stock version.
 I added dried chile peppers because I wanted some subtle smokiness.
 I used the ginger to add some sourness to balance out the sweetness released by the vegetables.
 If you have the luxury of time, I recommend making the broth ahead and allowing the ingredients to come together before adding the vegetables.
 If not you’ll still be fine.

 Texturewise I really appreciate that the vegetables, for the most part, maintain some of their crunch.
 Obviously, you can cook them longer if that’s not your thing, but I personally like some crunch in my “vegetable soup.”